-A project objective must meet the criteria for one or more of the environmental markers to be eligible for funding under the DGBP programme, as stipulated in criteria 4 in Section 6 of these guidelines and the table below.
+A project objective must meet the criteria for climate change adaptation indicated in the table below to be eligible for funding under the DGBP programme, as stipulated in essential assessment criteria 3 in Section 6 of these guidelines and the table below.
 The table also shows which indicators should be used to set targets related to the specific environmental objectives/markers.
-NB, this will only be applicable in the project document after approval of the concept note.
+Note, that this will only be applicable in the project document after approval of the concept note.